-- b. the decision contravenes the law; or, - c. a reconsideration is directed or requested in connection with an appeal of the Board's decision under School Act s.
+- if it is satisfied new evidence or information would have a material effect on the decision and that the failure to present that evidence or information at the original hearing is satisfactorily explained; - b. the decision contravenes the law; or, - c. a reconsideration is directed or requested in connection with an appeal of the Board's decision under School Act s.
 11.1. - 4.13 A decision of the Board of Education is not necessarily final as 2008 School Act amendments have made provision for appeals of Board decisions, in certain circumstances, to be heard at the provincial level by the Ministry of Education.
 For more information, contact the Student Appeals Branch of the Ministry of Education. - 4.14 The parties will be promptly notified of the Board's decision.
 Written reasons will be provided as soon as practicable.
 It is understood that any decision made will be a collective decision of the Board and that a statement of reasons for the decision may not be able to adequately capture the reasoning of individual members. - 4.15 Decisions made by the Board regarding appeals are not precedential and are not binding on future decision-makers or future Boards of Education.

-- School Act: Sections 11.1(1), 175(2)(r) and Regulation 24/08: Appeals Regulation - Board Bylaw 5: Parent/Student Appeals to the Board of Education - Board Policy 6240 710: Resolution of Complaints and its attendant Administrative Procedures - BC Confederation of Parent Advisory Committees (BCCPAC) Speaking Up!
+- School Act: Sections 11.1(1), 175(2)(r) and Regulation 24/08: Appeals Regulation - Board Bylaw 5: Student and/or Parent/Caregiver Appeals to the Board of Education - Board Policy 6240 710: Resolution of Complaints and its attendant Administrative Procedures - BC Confederation of Parent Advisory Committees (BCCPAC) Speaking Up!
 Booklet Resources